 Activities like blogging and posting on social media help expose your brand to potential buyers and enable them to engage with you before they head to your website.

-The outbound sales approach takes a more hands-on approach to sales.
+On the contrary, the outbound sales approach takes a more hands-on approach to sales.
 Rather than relying on prospects finding you, the sales representative is in control of the process, from first contact to nurturing those prospects.
 This is done through methods like cold calling and cold emailing prospects and other methods that rely on the sales team reaching out to a prospective buyer.

 SeeResponse is a full-service B2B marketing agency and a HubSpot Solutions Partner offering a range of marketing services through its team of marketing and demand generation experts.
 Our focus is on helping startups and larger companies grow through a combination of strategy, email marketing, demand generation, and marketing automation.